The fascination of

 Discover the history of parts, types and technologies that in most cases had not been told before.
 Learn about the latest topics relating to

-As an appetiser, here you can find an extract with more than 20 pages of
+This extract with more than 30 pages of

-“ORIGINALE 04”, the complete fourth edition, is available from your
+A limited supply of “ORIGINALE 05”, the complete fifth edition, is available from your

 Read an extract from ORIGINALE 03 here, which contains more than 30 pages of